sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_prometheus.md

 These arguments are common to all alerts in Sysdig Monitor.

-* `name` - (Required) The name of the Monitor alert.
+* `name` - (Required) The name of the alert rule.
 It must be unique.
 * `description` - (Optional) The description of Monitor alert.
-* `duration_seconds` - (Optional, cannot be used with `trigger_after_minutes`) A time interval that defines for how long a condition should be met before an alert occurrence is created.
+* `duration_seconds` - (Optional, cannot be used with `trigger_after_minutes`) Specifies the amount of time, in seconds, that an alert condition must remain continuously true before the alert rule is triggered.
-* `trigger_after_minutes` - (Optional, Deprecated, cannot be used with `duration_seconds`) A time interval that defines for how long a condition should be met before an alert occurrence is created.
+* `trigger_after_minutes` - (Optional, Deprecated, cannot be used with `duration_seconds`) Specifies the amount of time, in minutes, that an alert condition must remain continuously true before the alert rule is triggered.
 Deprecated: use `duration_seconds` instead.
-* `group` - (Optional) Lowercase string to group alerts in the UI.
+* `group` - (Optional) Used to group alert rules in the UI.
+This value must be a lowercase string.
 * `severity` - (Optional) Severity of the Monitor alert.
 It must be `high`, `medium`, `low` or `info`.
 Default: `low`.
 * `enabled` - (Optional) Boolean that defines if the alert is enabled or not.
 Default: `true`.
 * `notification_channels` - (Optional) List of notification channel configurations.